aangelinux/1DV610-L2/README.md

 - createLineGraph(data, options)
 - createPieChart(data, options)

 Each method accepts two parameters and returns a div element containing the chart.
 The charts are rendered with SVG elements.
+Only one chart can be rendered per Chart instance.

+The data object stores the data to be visualized in the chart, in the form of objects containing name and value.
+The options object stores configurable style rules for the charts, while static style rules are stored in a default CSS template.

+Passing an options object is optional.
+It is also not required to pass an options object containing all the keys defined in the schema.
+The chart will use the default options as defined in the table below.
-The options object has two different schemas, depending on which type of chart is being created: linear or radial.
+The options object has two different schemas depending on the type of chart being created.
 See **Options Schemas** and **Data Schema** below.

 Data and options are automatically validated before rendering the chart, and an exception is thrown if they fail any validation checks.
 If you want to validate either object before creating a chart, you can call these methods:
 - validateData(data)